trendpro/cardinity-python/.github/pull_request_template.md

 - [ ] My changes are backward compatible
 - [ ] If breaking changes are introduced, I have documented them clearly
-- [ ] I have considered migration paths for existing users

 ## Additional Notes